Gab503/Bora-aprender/in English/Computational Thinking.md

 * A teacher can use computational thinking to explain a complex concept in a clear and concise way.

 * A decision-maker can use computational thinking to evaluate information and make informed decisions.

+## Complementary skills

+### Logical reasoning:
+Logical reasoning is a structured form of thinking, or reasoning, that allows you to find the conclusion or determine the solution to a problem.
+It is a skill that can be developed through practice.

+#### Classification:

+* Induction:
+Given a phenomenon that I am observing, I will take that particularity, specific scenario, and extrapolate it into the field of ideas and determine laws and theories based on what I saw and experienced.
+It is widely used in the Experimental Sciences.

+* Deduction:
+It occurs inversely to Induction; Given a law and a theory, you will perform a deduction, which will make predictions and explanations.
+Widely used in the Exact Sciences

+* Abduction:
+Uses the conclusion to determine the premise.
+Ex: The grass is wet, so it must have rained.

+The first type of logical reasoning, the inductive one, is used in discoveries, the abductive one in diagnoses, and in investigative processes.